galczo5/mythical-angular/content/posts/tick-vs-detect-changes.md

 I wanted to mention that to remind you that there is no magic in the Angular source code, and it's not that hard to understand it.

-Ok, back to our `refreshView`, because fun begins in this function.
+Ok, back to our `refreshView`, because fun begins in the function.

 ```typescript
 /**